dharmrai-vmw/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 The View Cluster's requirements are driven primarily by the respective applications that it will be running.

 ### Kubernetes Requirements

+* Supported Kubernetes versions are 1.22,1.23,1.24.
-* LoadBalancer for ingress controller (requires 3 external IP addresses)
+* LoadBalancer for ingress controller (requires 3 external IP addresses).
-* Default storage class
+* Default storage class.
-* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node
+* At least 16 GB available memory that is allocatable across clusters, with at least 8 GB per node.
-* Logging is enabled and targets the desired application logging platform
+* Logging is enabled and targets the desired application logging platform.
-* Monitoring is enabled and targets the desired application observability platform
+* Monitoring is enabled and targets the desired application observability platform.

 ### Recommendations
-* Spread across three AZs for high availability
+* Spread across three AZs for high availability.
-* Utilize a PostgreSQL database for storing user preferences and manually created entities
+* Utilize a PostgreSQL database for storing user preferences and manually created entities.
-* Add Build and all Run Clusters to View Cluster to monitor runtime resources of apps.
+* Add Build and all Run Clusters service accounts into View Cluster config yaml to monitor runtime resources of apps in tap-gui.

 The View Cluster includes the following packages: